The Witcher: Nightmare of the Wolf: Production

-In January 2020, Netflix announced that an animated film adaptation was in the works from Korean animation studio Studio Mir.
+In January 2020, Netflix announced that an animated film adaptation of The Witcher was in the works from Korean animation studio Studio Mir.
 Writer Beau DeMayo explained that the team chose to make the film animated rather than live-action because it presented them with some "exciting" storytelling possibilities.
 The film uses a mix of both traditional and computer-generated animation.
 When designing Vesemir, animation director Han Kwang Il believed he "shouldn't be too handsome, but he had to be quite good-looking and appealing because he's the main character".
 For a majority of the character designs, the team aimed for a "European/American style", with the exception of Tetra, whose design fell in more closely with a "Japanese style".

 Release

 During the virtual WitcherCon event in July 2021, a "Date Announcement" teaser was released.
 A teaser trailer was released on July 21, followed by the full trailer on August 9.
 The film was released on August 23, 2021.